gnhm/cpp-contour-tracker/README.md

 Contour_analyzer_lib only has one function: `void analyze_contour(double *c, int n)` and also has some TODOs at the beginning.

-The `makefile` can be executed with the `make` command, and currently seems to only compile track_movie (successfully!)
+The `makefile` can be executed with the `make` command, and currently seems to only compile track_movie (successfully!).
+Running this executable for the sample movie then always returns `Segmentation fault (core dumped)` :(